Pylons/pyramid/docs/narr/assets.rst

    # Returns: 'http://www.example.com/static/c9658b3c0a314a1ca21e5988e662a09e/js/myapp.js`

 When the asset changes, so will its md5 checksum, and therefore so will its URL.
-Supplying the ``cachebuster`` argument also causes the static view to set headers instructing clients to cache the asset for ten years, unless the ``max_cache_age`` argument is also passed, in which case that value is used.
+Supplying the ``cachebust`` argument also causes the static view to set headers instructing clients to cache the asset for ten years, unless the ``max_cache_age`` argument is also passed, in which case that value is used.